jokasta29/java_telefone/README.md

 ## Overview

-This Java project simulates a telephone device with music playing capabilities.
-The code structure includes classes for a telephone device, a music player, an internet browser, and their interactions.
-The main class, `TelefoneFuncionando`, demonstrates the functionality of the telephone device.
+This Java ☕ project implements a phone with music playing capabilities, utilizing a hierarchical class structure.
+Rather than every class extending a single main class, the classes are organized in a hierarchy, with each class extending another to promote code reuse and maintainability.

 ## Getting Started